A geometric characterisation of sensitivity analysis in monomial models: Novel multi-way sensitivity analyses

 \end{itemize} \end{definition}

-The set $C$ in an independent sensitivity analysis includes the indices of the varied or covaried parameters.
-In a fully dependent analysis all sets $H\in\times_{i\in [n]:V_i\neq\emptyset}S_i$ include the same number of indices, equal to $\sum_{i\in[n]}\mathds{1}_{\{S_i\cap V\neq \emptyset\}}$.
-Conversely in a conditionally dependent analysis different sets $H$ include a different number of indices.
-This implies that all monomials $\theta_H$ have the same degree in fully independent analyses, whilst they have different degrees in conditionally dependent ones.
+The set $C$ in a simple sensitivity analysis includes the indices of the varied or covaried parameters.
+In a complete analysis all sets $H\in\times_{i\in [n]:V_i\neq\emptyset}S_i$ include the same number of indices, equal to $\sum_{i\in[n]}\mathds{1}_{\{S_i\cap V\neq \emptyset\}}$.
+Conversely in an ordered analysis different sets $H$ include a different number of indices.
+This implies that all monomials $\theta_H$ have the same degree in complete analyses, whilst they have different degrees in ordered ones.